 Dalhousie real estate guide & listings for sale

-In Dalhousie, most buildings are single detached homes, while small apartment buildings and townhouses make up most of the remaining housing stock.
-This part of the city offers mainly three bedroom and four or more bedroom homes.
-Roughly two thirds of the population of this neighbourhood own their home whereas renters make up the remainder.
-This area experienced its main building boom in the 1960s and 1970s, so most of the available housing is from this time period.
+In Dalhousie, many buildings are single detached homes, while the remainder are mainly small apartment buildings and townhouses.
+This neighbourhood experienced its most significant building boom between 1960 and 1980, so most of the available properties are from this era.
+This area is primarily composed of three bedroom and four or more bedroom homes.
+Around two thirds of the population of this neighbourhood own their home and renters make up the remainder.

 Families will value that no matter where their property is situated in Dalhousie, both primary and secondary schools are nearby.
 On the other hand, it can be difficult to get to daycares on foot.
 When it comes to eating, it is frequently feasible for property owners in Dalhousie to do grocery shopping by walking.
 A limited number of restaurants and cafes can be found as well.